How to Buy the Right Parts for Your Fire Pit

 Wind guards can add to the enjoyment of your fire pit experience by keeping the wind at bay on a blustery day to ensure your flame stays full and bright.
 These helpful components are also great for keeping children and pets away from open flames.

 If you're interested in a wind guard, make sure you know what size you need for a proper fit.
 Confused by sizing?
 Don't be.
 We've put together a guide on how to size a wind guard.

 If you decide to purchase an electronic ignition fire pit, don’t forget to check out compatible remote controls, wall switches and emergency shut-off options.
 From basic on/off remotes to timed switches, these convenient add-ons will help you use your fire pit the way you want.

 For commercial settings and safety-conscious homeowners, we also offer shut-off options designed to immediately cut gas and power supply to a fire pit in the event of an emergency.

 Let Us Help You Design Your Perfect Fire Pit

 By now, you should have a better understanding of the fire pit design process from start to finish.
-We offer a full selection of fire pit kits and components when you’re ready to buy.
+We offer a full selection of DIY gas fire pit kits when you’re ready to buy.
 You can also check out our helpful video on how to build a fire pit kit.
 While the video covers match light fire pit kits, the basics remain the same even if you buy a more complex system.